galaktor/ngin/README.md

 The project used to be in SVN, hence the directory structure (trunk + tags).
 Similarly, NuGet did not exist so there's nice little TXT files pointing out which DLL's to put where in order for the build to Just Work.

+** UPDATE: The linked download is not the demo I thought it was.
+I'll try to dig it up from my old external drive and upload if I find it **

 I just dumped the files here for now, I cannot guarantee that it builds or that the demo runs.
 It sure used to when I zipped this stuff up, but you never know.